-The purpose of the communication described in the Other Reporting Required by Government Auditing Standards section is solely to describe the scope of our testing of internal control and compliance with selected provision of applicable laws, regulations, contracts, and grant agreements, and the results of that testing, and not to provide an opinion on the effectiveness of STB's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with U.S. generally accepted government auditing standards in considering internal controls and compliance with laws, regulations, contracts, and grant agreements which could have a material effect on STB's financial statements.
-Accordingly, this communication is not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our consideration of STB's internal control over financial reporting and the results of our procedures, and not to provide an opinion on the effectiveness of STB's internal control over financial reporting.
+This report is an integral part of an audit performed in accordance with U.S. generally accepted government auditing standards in considering internal control over financial reporting.
+Accordingly, this report on internal control over financial reporting is not suitable for any other purpose.